High fidelity: Modularity

 Integrated, mini, or lifestyle systems (also known by the older terms music centre or midi system) contain one or more sources such as a CD player, a tuner, or a cassette tape deck together with a preamplifier and a power amplifier in one box.
+A limitation of an "integrated" system is that failure of any one component can possibly lead to the need to replace the entire unit, as components are not readily swapped in or out of a system merely by plugging and unplugging cables, and may not even have been made available by the manufacturer to allow piecemeal repairs.

-Although some High-end audio manufacturers do produce integrated systems, such products are generally disparaged by audiophiles, who prefer to build a system from separates (or components), often with each item from a different manufacturer specialising in a particular component.
+Although some high-end audio manufacturers do produce integrated systems, such products are generally disparaged by audiophiles, who prefer to build a system from separates (or components), often with each item from a different manufacturer specialising in a particular component.
 This provides the most flexibility for piece-by-piece upgrades and repairs.

-For slightly less flexibility in upgrades, a preamplifier and a power amplifier in one box is called an integrated amplifier; with a tuner added, it is a receiver.
+A preamplifier and a power amplifier in one box is called an integrated amplifier; with a tuner added, it is a receiver.
 A monophonic power amplifier is called a monoblock and is often used for powering a subwoofer.
 Other modules in the system may include components like cartridges, tonearms, hi-fi turntables, digital media players, DVD players that play a wide variety of discs including CDs, CD recorders, MiniDisc recorders, hi-fi videocassette recorders (VCRs) and reel-to-reel tape recorders.
 Signal modification equipment can include equalizers and noise-reduction systems.

-This modularity allows the enthusiast to spend as little or as much as they want on a component to suit their specific needs, and add components as desired.
+This modularity allows the enthusiast to spend as little or as much as they want on a component to suit their specific needs, achieve a desired sound, and add components as desired.
 Also, failure of any component of an integrated system can render it unusable, while the unaffected components of a modular system may continue to function.
 A modular system introduces the complexity of cabling multiple components and often having different remote controls for each unit.

 Modern equipment

-Some modern hi-fi equipment can be digitally connected using fibre optic TOSLINK cables, USB ports (including one to play digital audio files), or Wi-Fi support.
+Some modern hi-fi equipment can be digitally connected using fiber optic TOSLINK cables, USB ports (including one to play digital audio files), or Wi-Fi support.

 Another modern component is the music server consisting of one or more computer hard drives that hold music in the form of computer files.
 When the music is stored in an audio file format that is lossless such as FLAC, Monkey's Audio or WMA Lossless, the computer playback of recorded audio can serve as an audiophile-quality source for a hi-fi system.
 There is now a push from certain streaming services to offer hi-fi services.

 Streaming services typically have a modified dynamic range and possibly bit rates lower than audiophile standards.
-Tidal has launched a hi-fi tier that includes access to FLAC and Master Quality Authenticated studio masters for many tracks through the desktop version of the player.
+Tidal and others have launched a hi-fi tier that includes access to FLAC and Master Quality Authenticated studio masters for many tracks through the desktop version of the player.
 This integration is also available for high-end audio systems.